DefenderOfHyrule/defenderofhyrule.github.io/docs/legacy/core/modchip_choice.md

 #### Modchip models

-There are different modchip models for each model of Switch console, *technically* you can also use modchip models not meant for your specific Switch console but it can introduce complications, which is why it won't be covered here.

-The modchip models we will be covering in this guide are:
+The modchip model we will be covering in this branch of the guide is:

 - Picofly Core (For Normal Switch models | `HAC-001`, `HAC-001(-01)`)